• Skip to primary navigation

 We ran into this guy on our way… a cute little thief isn’t he?

-4. Take a dip in the Emerald Pool
+4. Take a Dip in the Emerald Pool

 In the jungle lies this stunning crystal clear swimming hole filled with fish.
 This is a great way to break up visits to the beach and the islands.
 It’s about a 90-minute drive from Ao Nang Beach.
-Once you arrive, you’ll walk about ten minutes from the parking lot to the pool.

-5. Catch a stunning sunset at Noppharat Thara Beach
+5. Catch a Stunning Sunset at Noppharat Thara Beach

 Matt and Sindhya stand in water at Noppharat Thara beach during sunset

-This beach is only about a five-minute drive from Ao Nang.
-If you notice some clouds in the sky, go here for sunset, and don’t leave until at least twenty minutes after the sun goes down.
 You might think the sunset is over when it dips beyond the horizon, but the colors are only just beginning.
 We saw one of the best sunsets of our lives here!

 6. Explore the Krabi Town Weekend Night Market